The most common methods of self harm are:

 Possible indicators someone may be struggling with self-harm:

-- unusually frequent complaints of accidental injury (e.g. a cat owner who frequently has scratches on their arms)
+- Usually frequent excuses of accidental injury (e.g. a cat owner who frequently has scratches on their arms, or “I fell”)

 - Unexplained frequent injuries, including cuts and burns

 - Relationship problems or avoidance of relationships

 - Poor functioning at work, school, or home